samedhi/firemore/README.md

          (fn [event] (merge! counter-reference {:value stooge}))))
 ```

-The following code does works.
-However, it is an annoyance to have to create a channel from a reference, create a `go-loop` that consumes from said channel, and close the channel in order to properly dispose the `go-loop`.
+The previous code does works.
+However, it is an annoyance to have to create a
+channel from a reference, create a `go-loop` that consumes from said channel,
+and close the channel in order to properly dispose of the `go-loop`.

 Firemore has a solution to that.